Variable Bindings

 Blocks and Exits

-These conditional forms augment Emacs Lisp's simple if
+These conditional forms augment Emacs Lisp's simple if,

-, and cond
+and, or, and cond forms.

-where there are no ``else'' forms,
+if where there are no ``else'' forms,

 and possibly several ``then'' forms.
 In particular,